celery/celery/docs/getting-started/introduction.rst

 A task queue's input is a unit of work, called a task, dedicated worker processes then constantly monitor the queue for new work to perform.

-Celery communicates via messages using a broker to mediate between clients and workers.
+Celery communicates via messages, usually using a broker to mediate between clients and workers.
 To initiate a task a client puts a message on the queue, the broker then delivers the message to a worker.